+Chipola also has the highest percentage of full-time faculty in the State Community College System.
+This provides small class sections with professional teachers who willingly work with individual students to help them succeed in their academic careers.
+Beyond the regular faculty Chipola utilizes a computerized Success Center, Writing Center and Math Lab with faculty to help the student outside of regular class time.
+These services are available for both the academic transfer program and the occupational degree and certificate programs.
 In addition to academic excellence, Chipola has established a center of excellence in the fine and performing arts.
 The arts program is recognized as outstanding through our star-quality drama productions, instrumental music, show choir, chorus, and visual arts presentations.
-Chipola's athletic teams have a history of ranking at or near the top of regional, state, and national tournament competition in basketball and baseball.
-The college supports a wide range of academic and extracurricular clubs and a host of other activities.

-Chipola Junior College is understandably proud of its heritage and looks forward to continued success as it moves into the future.
+Chipola's athletic teams have a history of ranking at or near the top of regional, state, and national competition in basketball and baseball.
+The women's softball team, after switching to fast pitch ball last year, brought home a winning trophy from the Gulf Coast Tournament.
+The college also supports a wide range of academic and extracurricular clubs.
+Chipola is understandably proud of its heritage and looks forward to continued success as it moves into the future.
+Dale O'Daniel, President